Axion-Security/Malaria/README.md

 - **Auto Start:**
   - Adds the application to the Windows startup registry key to ensure it launches automatically when the user logs in.
+  -
+- **Remote Shell:**
+  - Connects to a Remote Server like netcat.
+You can then run commands externally in CMD of the victim.

 - **Display Image on All Screens:**
   - Displays image on all connected screens, setting it as the background of a borderless, maximized form.